 WooCommerce itself is free.
 However, you will need to register a domain name, ensure you have an SSL certificate, and purchase WordPress hosting to start your WooCommerce store.

-There are several specialized WooCommerce hosting companies that are now offering discounted hosting plans that reduce your starting cost significantly.
+These platforms offer discounted hosting plans that reduce your starting cost significantly.

-Apart from hosting, using paid extensions and themes for WooCommerce will also affect your costs.
-However, WooCommerce gives you access to more than 60,000+ WordPress extensions and thousands of free WordPress themes.
+However, WooCommerce gives you access to more than 60,000 free WordPress extensions and thousands of free WordPress themes.

 You can easily find free WooCommerce plugins as alternatives to paid extensions.
 There are also tons of free WooCommerce themes that you can use to further reduce your costs.